 “It's no surprise that tech evolution and emerging technologies are being increasingly used for these projects.
 The connectivity that underpins them is critical.
 To ensure cloud migrations happen smoothly, enterprises need to focus on flexible, high bandwidth, low latency connectivity,” comments Gilder.

 Colt is a privately owned company that serves organisations across more than 30 countries.
-The Colt IQ Network connects more than 900 data centres and over 29,000 on net buildings across Europe, Asia and North America’s business hubs.
+The Colt IQ Network connects more than 900 data centers and over 29,000 on net buildings across Europe, Asia and North America's business hubs.